Who We Are

 Emme Magliato

-Emme Magliato is the Program Assistant for the Yale Prison Education Initiative supported by a fellowship through Dwight Hall at Yale.
+Emme Magliato is the Program Coordinator for the Yale Prison Education Initiative supported by a fellowship through Dwight Hall at Yale.
 They graduated from Yale in 2023 where she studied both the History of Science and Evolutionary Biology.
 Emme first started with YPEI as an Academic Strategies Mentor through the Yale Poorvu Center for Teaching and Learning.
 Emme has also worked in harm reduction and community organizing for people who use drugs and unhoused people in New Haven.
 She is overjoyed to be a part of the YPEI team and continue to support incarcerated students pursuing and building college in prison in Connecticut.

 Vanessa Estimé

-Assistant Director, YPEI
+Deputy Director, YPEI

 James Jeter